 Discussion on Healing

-Dr. Martyn Lloyd-Jones leads a conversation of the topic of healing.
-As the session begins, questions and various reflections are given which explore healing in the Bible, along with questions which arise out of the modern-day charismatic movement.
+In this sermon titled “Discussion on Healing,” Dr. Martyn Lloyd-Jones leads a conversation of the topic of healing.
+As the session begins, questions and various reflections are given that explore healing in the Bible, along with questions that arise out of the modern-day charismatic movement.
 The miracle of healing, according to Dr. Lloyd-Jones, could simply be understood as God acting in a different way than usual.
 Miraculous healing, therefore, should not be explained on natural terms.
-Miraculous healing is something only God can do, not something man can conjure up.
-As the discussion leads to a brief lecture on the subject, Dr. Lloyd-Jones explains that we have been witnessing things never seen for a long time.
+Miraculous healing is something only God can do, not something people can conjure.
+As the discussion leads to a brief lecture on the subject, Dr. Lloyd-Jones explains that humanity has been witnessing things not seen for a long time.
 The rising evidence of demonic possession and witchcraft is a sign that the Christian church’s witness is waning.
-God may be permitting some of this in order to remind us of the supernatural.
-We must never take the supernatural for granted, but instead pray for the manifestation of the power of the Holy Spirit.
-While we may rightly concerned about the spiritual excesses of the Pentecostal movement, might we be in danger of quenching the Holy Spirit?
+God may be permitting some of this in order to remind humanity of the supernatural.
+Christians must never take the supernatural for granted, but instead pray for the manifestation of the power of the Holy Spirit.
+While they may be rightly concerned about the spiritual excesses of the Pentecostal movement, might they be in danger of quenching the Holy Spirit?
 As the world is demonstrating proofs of demonic influence, there must be proofs of the Holy Spirit’s influence.

 About Dr. Martyn Lloyd-Jones